 Your job as a novelist is to tell a story, and in the process of telling that story, to not be boring.
 Your job is to put your characters in a situation rife with change.
 You must unbalance them, you must make them vulnerable, you must put them through the paces.
 Hopefully, you will do that with terrific sentences: beautiful sentences, jarring sentences, unusual sentences, surprising sentences.
 But the sentences can’t just be there to proclaim their own beauty and wit; they must convey a story.

 If your first paragraph is a languid and lovely description of landscape, you might lose your readers before they get to the end of the first page.
 Landscape, in general, does not feel active.
 It does not feel urgent.
 It feels, instead, like a writer attempting to be writerly.
 Of course, there are times when the landscape is exactly the right way to begin your novel; there is no hard and fast rule about how to begin.
 But if there’s no compelling reason to put description first, then start with character, with trouble, with whatever is urgent, crucial, and out of the ordinary.

-Learn all about first chapters, novel beginnings, urgency, writing compelling characters, and more in the Online Novel Writing Master Class Series.
+- Learn all about first chapters, writing compelling characters, and more in the self-paced Online Novel Writing Master Class Series.

 - Or get deadlines and accountability in Novel in Nine or the accelerated course, Novel in Five.

 "Begin" image courtesy of Danielle Macinnes via unsplash